What are the Best Soundproof Underlays?

 10kg Barrier Shield

 We chose Barrier Shield because it is the same material used in all the other acoustic underlays.
 A Barrier Shield is a sheet of mass-loaded vinyl.
-As we have already mentioned, the vinyl part of an acoustic underlay stops the airborne sound.
+As we mentioned earlier, the vinyl part of an acoustic underlay blocks airborne sound.

 - Reduce airborne noise